sentry vs. getsentry

 getsentry's settings are configured in

 getsentry/conf/settings/defaults.py.
 Additional environment specific overrides are found in files matching the environment name.
-For example, default settings for local development is found in
+For example, default settings for local development are found in

 getsentry/conf/settings/dev.py.
 You can also use